FengJunJie1/fcpn/README.md

 ## Download and Get Started.
 Operating environment:
 <br>
 The software is developed with C++ and QT in the windows operational systems.
-Currently, we only offer the Windows and Linux verions, but we are also devoting to offer the Mac version as soon as possible.
+We only offer the Windows, Linux, and macOS(beta) verions.
 <br>
 **************************
 Download: